Selected Correspondence Peter

 *

-I take it then that we can ignore Chapter 1 which is about ‘the source’, the Kingdom of God, the state of timelessness, enlightenment, the unformed.
-Chapter 2 talks about a state beyond the state of the mind, an indescribable place of love, subconscious levels, varying levels of awareness.
-Chapter 3 is about deeper levels of feeling, the cusp of a new dimension, dropping into being, a new level of freedom, another level of aliveness, etc. I won’t go on, but every chapter is littered with references to an other dimension, other than everyday reality.
+PETER: I take it then that we can ignore Chapter One which is about ‘the source’, the Kingdom of God, the state of timelessness, enlightenment, the unformed.
+Chapter Two talks about a state beyond the state of the mind, an indescribable place of love, subconscious levels, varying levels of awareness.
+Chapter Three is about deeper levels of feeling, the cusp of a new dimension, dropping into being, a new level of freedom, another level of aliveness, etc. I won’t go on, but every chapter is littered with references to an other dimension, other than everyday reality.
 This is the whole point of spiritual belief and practice – to attain to an ‘other dimension’, other than the physical, and then to be ‘present’ in this ‘other dimension’ in each moment.

-Nice try Paul, but maybe you should read what words you have written.
+Nice try Paul, but maybe you should read what the words you have written.
 You may well be sincere in feeling that you are present, as in here, but in fact you are present, as in ‘there’, – another dimension called the spiritual world.
 And are you really saying you never aspired to the glamour and glory and power of enlightenment?
 Methinks you are stretching credibility and taking denial to a new level – a new dimension even – with your statement.

 Your spiritual journey may not have started off being about spiritual other dimensions and enlightenment but you sure have ended up in the thick of it.
 I do understand, because my search for freedom, peace and happiness was not about other dimensions or enlightenment but if you tread the spiritual path you will end up in an other dimension trying to become enlightened.
 Par for the course, as they say.
 For me the wake-up call came when I found myself shouting Ya-Hoo to an empty chair and from then on it became increasingly difficult to maintain the lie that being on the spiritual path and all that it entails is anything other than being in an old-time religion.
 T’was a crippling blow to my pride to admit it and a long journey out of the religious world but once one sees and acknowledges it is all madness and delusion it is impossible to stay a believer.